Schneegans/schneegans.github.io/README.md

-# Homepage of guacamole
+# Homepage of Simon Schneegans

-Feel free to visit it at http://guacamole.github.io
+Feel free to visit it at http://simmesimme.github.io